Indigenous Studies Graduate Certificate

 Course-Level Requirement and Selection Process

-Students must take 50% or more of their coursework at the 700 level or above.
+Students must take 50% or more of their course work at the 700 level or above.
 All courses must be selected in consultation with the Indigenous Studies Program Director, who can also review and approve course substitution requests.

 Graduate Student Handbook and Graduate Policy